 3. Peeling Paint or Bubbling Wallpaper

-When drywall absorbs water, the moisture tries to escape through the surface.
-This causes paint to flake, bubble, or peel, and wallpaper to lose its adhesion.
-If your paint looks like it has a blister, there is likely a slow leak behind the wall.
+This causes paint to flake, bubble, or peel, and wallpaper to lose its adhesion and sag.
+If your paint looks like it has a blister, or if the baseboards are starting to separate from the wall, there is likely a slow leak behind the drywall.

 4. Unexplained Spikes in Your Water Bill